BlessingBassey24/DSA-Capstone-Project.-/README.md

 - Does Palmora Group meeet the requirement to pay employees a minimum of $90,000?
 - Employees that falls within the salary range of $10,000-$20,000?
 ### Key Performance Indicator
+- The male had the higest number in the organization (485)
+- For insights rating on gender, the male had the highest salary

+-